ldijkman/ESPxWebFlMgr/README.md

 Siemens related People first read the license at the bottom ?!

-# 100 Euro for the first that gives a working code
+# 100 &euro;uro for the first that gives a working code

 ## for this Filemanager on ESPAsyncWebServer?

 Code submissions => https://github.com/ldijkman/ESPxWebFlMgr/discussions

+---

 Electra Begs, Can SomeOne Please?